MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_clfs_mgmt_policy.md

 The structure that provides the detailed information about a policy whose <b>PolicyType</b> is <b>ClfsMgmtPolicyMinimumSize</b>.

-#### MinimumSize.Containers

-The minimum number of containers that the log will use.

 ### -field PolicyParameters.MinimumSize.Containers

 The minimum number of containers that the log will use.